-Cilantro needs its own space in the garden where you can harvest and then let it go to seed.
+Cilantro needs its own space in the garden where you can harvest it and then let it go to seed.
 It grows fast in the cool weather of spring and fall, creating a rosette of lacy leaves.
 When the weather gets warm, the plant sends up a long, lanky flower stalk bearing flat umbels of white or pinkish blossoms which later produce coriander seeds.
 Plant cilantro in a bed devoted to herbs where it can reseed, or in a corner of the vegetable garden.

 In mild climates, cilantro makes a handsome winter companion to pansies.
 Leaves withstand a light frost.